chelmertz/elly/README.md

 Github pull requests presented in a prioritized order, via a keyboard driven web GUI & API.

-Configured by a Github PAT (personal access token), using the env var `GITHUB_PAT`.
-Should be hosted locally.
+Requires a Github PAT (personal access token).
+Configure it through the web UI settings, or pass it via the `GITHUB_PAT` environment variable. elly should be hosted locally.

 ![Screenshot of GUI](gui.png)